CreativeMindstorms/LEGO-3D-Printer/README.md

 -   **Automated Homing:** Uses touch sensors for automatic homing of all X, Y, and Z axes, for a consistent print origin.
 -   **EV3 Display Interface:** Provides an interactive interface on the EV3 screen for selecting G-code files, displaying print progress, and prompting user actions.
 -   **Print Completion Sequence:** Automatically moves the extruder to a safe position and displays a completion message after a print is finished.
+-   **Manual Control Utility:** A separate script (`manual.py`) to manually move the X, Y, and Z axes, and trigger the extruder, for calibration, testing, or fine-tuning.

 ## Requirements
 Before you begin, ensure you have the following: